mnapoli/BlackBox/README.md

 You can read all about those interfaces in the [Interfaces documentation](doc/interfaces.md).

-## Adapters
+## Backends

-Adapters are classes that implement the `Storage` or `MapStorage` interfaces:
+Backends are classes that implement the `Storage` or `MapStorage` interfaces:

 - `FileStorage` (implements `Storage`)
 - `MultipleFileStorage` (implements `MapStorage`)
 - `MemoryStorage` (implements `Storage`)
 - `ArrayStorage` (implements `MapStorage`)

-You can read all about the adapters in the [Adapters documentation](doc/adapters.md).
+You can read all about the backends in the [Backends documentation](doc/backends.md).

 ## Transformers